utah-cs4470-sp23/class/assignment2/README.md

   (pretty-print line (current-output-port) 1))
 ```

-This program pretty prints expressions with indentation.
+You can install Racket on your own machine and also it is already
+available on the CADE lab machines.

 Your compiler, when running in parse-only mode, **must not** implement
 checking that goes beyond matching the grammar.
 For example, you must
 not cause compilation to fail if the program being compiled passes the
 wrong number of arguments to a function.

 ## CHECKIN: Due Friday February 12

-Write class definitions for all four types of expression nodes, and
+Write class definitions for all major types of expression nodes,
-any classes those definitions inherit from.
+and any classes those definitions inherit from.

 Implement a `Parser` class, with two member variables: a list of
 tokens and an integer position into it.